Optical spectra of solids

 to your input file before running the oct-conductivity utility.
 Running the utility produces the file td.general/conductivity , which contains the optical conductivity $\sigma(\omega)$ of our system.
 However, note that at the moment the obtained conductivity is not scaled properly, it is normalized to the volume and proportional to the strength of the perturbation.
 Hence, in order to obtain the absorption spectrum, we need to compute

-where $V$ is the volume of the system (in this case 10.18$^{3}/4$) and $E_0$ is the strength of the kick (here 0.01).
+where $c$ is the speed of light (137 in a.u.) and $E_0$ is the strength of the kick (here 0.01).
 Since our perturbation was along the ‘‘x’’ direction, we want to plot the ‘‘x’’ component of the conductivity.
 Therefore, in the end, we need to plot the second column of td.general/conductivity multiplied by appropriate factor versus the energy (first column).
 You can see how the spectrum should look like in Fig. 1.
 Because we are computing a current-current response, the spectrum exhibits a divergence at low frequencies.
-This numerical artifact vanishes when more ‘‘k’'-points are included in the simulation.
+This numerical artifact vanishes when more ‘‘k’’-points are included in the simulation.

 Looking at the optical spectrum, we observe three main peaks.
 These correspond to the $E_0$, $E_1$, and $E_1’$ critical points of the bandstructure of silicon.
 Of course, the shape of the spectrum is not converged because we used too few ‘‘k’’-points to sample the Brillouin zone.
 Remember that you should also perform a convergence study of the spectrum with respect with the relevant parameters.
 In this case those would be the spacing and the ‘‘k’’-points.